sindresorhus/p-queue/readme.md

 #### How do the `concurrency` and `intervalCap` options affect each other?

 They are just different constraints.
 The `concurrency` option limits how many things run at the same time.
 The `intervalCap` option limits how many things run in total during the interval (over time).

+#### When should I use `strict` mode for rate limiting?

+Use `strict: true` when:
+- You're interacting with APIs that enforce strict rate limits and will throttle or block you if you exceed them, even briefly
+- You've experienced issues with the default fixed window mode (such as [#126](https://github.com/sindresorhus/p-queue/issues/126))
+- You need guaranteed compliance with rate limits for any rolling time window

+Use the default fixed window mode when:
+- You don't have strict rate limit requirements
+- Performance is more important than perfect rate limit distribution
+- You're rate limiting for backpressure management rather than external API constraints

 #### How do I implement backpressure?